In this tutorial, we will explain how to download stock price data from Yahoo! Finance.

 - Once ready, hit Apply and the data on the page will be updated based on the time period and frequency you selected.
 You can then simply click the Download button to save this data on your device.

 Feel free to share this post if you enjoyed reading it.
-Also, please leave a comment below if you noticed any errors or have any suggestions/questions.
+If you noticed any errors or have any suggestions/questions, please get in touch with us here.